arve0/master/thesis.md

 \kw{Second harmonic generation} (SHG) is a nonlinear scattering process of two photons with the same wavelengths.
-The process is an interaction where the photons is transformed to a single emitted photon of half the wavelength.
+The process is an interaction where the photons are transformed to a single emitted photon of half the wavelength.
 The process is dependent on orientation of electric dipoles in the specimen and aligned assemblies of asymetric molecules usually provides the proper conditions.
 Collagen does hold the proper conditions for SHG-imaging